Director: Peter Jackson

 the first image you see is Holly Hunter covering her face, while she speaks in voice-over

 of when she stopped talking.
-Except she isnt of course, but thats kind of
+Except she isn’t of course, but that’s kind of

-beside the point.
-So what does Dead Alive show us?
-Well, after the text, its a deep
+Alive show us?
+Well, after the text, it’s a deep

 crevasse, and the caption "Skull Island (Southwest of Sumatra) 1957."
 An Indiana